FORTH-ICS-INSPIRE/artemis/README.md

 privacy, and flexibility.
 With the ARTEMIS approach, prefix hijacking can be neutralized within a minute!

+**NOTE: Depending on the preferences of the user, ARTEMIS can be used in 3 basic modes depending on the combination of enabled micro-services in the user interface:**
+1. Passive monitor (monitoring enabled)
+2. Passive detector (monitoring + detection enabled)
+3. Active joint detector and user-triggered mitigator (monitoring + detection + mitigation enabled)

+*Any of this combinations is valid.
+To start with, we recommend using mode (2).*

 You can read more about the ARTEMIS methodology and research experiments on the ARTEMIS [webpage](http://www.inspire.edu.gr/artemis).